School of Design

 Iris Magidson Endowed Chair of Design Leadership

-Professor, Industrial and Interaction Design; M.F.A. in Design
+Professor, M.F.A. in Design; Program Coordinator, Industrial and Interaction Design

 James Fathers entered the education sector in 1997, following 10 years as a designer in manufacturing and two years as a consultant to small and medium enterprises on innovation and design.
 Since then, he has put this experience into practice in learning, teaching, research, and enterprise.